 The vegetation sequence following deglaciation can be divided into four periods.
 The following description of this sequence was derived from maps of the vegetation history of the "Thumb area" of Michigan (Shott and Welsh 1984: figures 10-14).
 A spruce forest dominated the period lasting from 11,200 to 10,400 B.P.
 A pine-fir-spruce forest followed this and lasted until 8,000 B.P.
 From 8,000 B.P. until 4,000 B.P. an elm-maple-beech forest characterized the vegetation.
 A mixture of elm-maple-beech and oak-pine forests dominated much of the region until historic period land clearing activities.
 Prior to logging and agriculture, the clay soils of the Saginaw District supported beech and sugar maple forests, with wetter areas supporting hemlock, white pine, bur oak, swamp white oak, red ash and American elm (Albert, Denton, and Barnes 1986:18).
+Using General Land Office surveys, Comer and Albert (1997) have mapped the vegetation of Saginaw County as it existed circa 1800, prior to widespread land clearing activities.
+For the immediate project area, their map indicates mixed hardwood swamp, beech-sugar maple forest, shrub swamp/emergent marsh, and a small amount of wet prairie.
 Yarnell (1964) discusses the use of plants by the aboriginal inhabitants of the Great Lakes region.